osiam/osiam/auth-server/docs/api_documentation.md

 ### Supported scopes

-OSIAM implements the different http methods as single scopes plus the scope 'email':
+OSIAM knows about the following scopes:

-* GET - allows you all get calls it stands for reading,
+* GET - allows you all get calls it stands for reading
 * POST - allows you all post calls it stands mostly for creating
 * PUT - allows you all put calls it stands for replacing
 * PATCH - allows you all patch calls which means updating
 * DELETE - allows you all delete calls which means deleting
+* ADMIN - allows full access to any resource
-* email - allows the access to a basic dataset of the user was authenticated during the OAuth 2.0 flow
+* ME - allows read and write access to the data of the user associated with the access token

+The first five scopes obviously map to the respective HTTP methods and will be removed soon.

 ## Client Management